mdn/content/files/en-us/web/css/css_counter_styles/using_css_counters/index.md

 {{CSSRef}}

 **CSS counters** let you adjust the appearance of content based on its location in a document.
-For example, you can use counters to automatically number the headings in a webpage, or to change the numbering on ordered lists.
+For example, you can use counters to automatically number the headings on a webpage or to change the numbering on ordered lists.

 Counters are, in essence, variables maintained by CSS whose values may be incremented or decremented by CSS rules that track how many times they're used.
+The following things affect the counter values on an element:

+1. Counters are inherited from the parent element or received from a previous sibling.
+2. New counters are instantiated using {{cssxref("counter-reset")}} property.
+3. Counters are incremented using {{cssxref("counter-increment")}} property.
+4. Counter values are changed using {{cssxref("counter-set")}} property.

 You can define your own named counters, and you can also manipulate the `list-item` counter that is created by default for all ordered lists.

 ## Using counters

 To use a counter it must first be initialized to a value with the {{cssxref("counter-reset")}} property.
-The counter's value can then be increased or decreased using {{cssxref("counter-increment")}} property.
+The counter's value can then be increased or decreased using the {{cssxref("counter-increment")}} property.
+And the counter value can also be changed using the {{cssxref("counter-set")}} property.
 The current value of a counter is displayed using the {{cssxref("counter", "counter()")}} or {{cssxref("counters", "counters()")}} function, typically within a [pseudo-element](/en-US/docs/Web/CSS/Pseudo-elements) {{CSSxRef("content")}} property.

 Counters can only be set, reset, or incremented in elements that generate boxes.